PharmGKB/PharmCAT/docs/FAQs.md

 Please review the latest [CPIC SOP for assigning allele function](https://cpicpgx.org/resources/cpic-draft-allele-function-sop/) for further details or any updates on the definitions.

+### How to understand "_reference_" or "_*1_"?

+You will see "Reference" (for genes like _DPYD_, _RYR1_, _CACNA1S_, _CFTR_, etc.) or "*1" (for genes like _CYP2B6_, _CYP2C9_, etc.). _Reference_ or _*1_ indicate an absence of alternative genetic alleles at the PharmCAT interrogated genetic positions.
+They are assigned by default when no alternative variants are found at the queried positions.
+They do not suggest a lack of genetic variation at every position in the gene and should not be mistaken to mean an exact match to the entire reference sequence for the gene.

+For the gene _CFTR_, "_Reference_" in the PharmCAT report corresponds to "_ivacaftor non-reponsive CFTR sequnence_" in the CPIC guideline.

 ### How to render PharmCAT outputs into a tabular-formatted file
 PharmCAT is designed to take a single-sample VCF file and generate an individual PGx report in JSON or HTML formats.
 To support data analysis, we provide scripts and examples that render PharmCAT JSON outputs to tabular-formatted files.
 You can follow the instructions on this [PharmCAT multi-sample analysis page](https://pharmcat.org/technical-docs/multi-sample-analysis) for how to convert PharmCAT JSONs into TSV or CSV files.